-A bunion (also referred to as hallux valgus or hallux abducto valgus) is often described as a bump on the side of the big toe.
+Bunions (also referred to as hallux valgus or hallux abducto valgus) are often described as a bump on the side of the big toe.
 But a bunion is more than that.
 The visible bump actually reflects changes in the bony framework of the front part of the foot.Learn More

 Toenail fungus, or onychomycosis, is an infection underneath the surface of the nail caused by fungi.
 When the tiny organisms take hold, the nail often becomes darker in color and smells foul.Learn More

 Ingrown nails, the most common nail impairment, are nails whose corners or sides dig painfully into the soft tissue of nail grooves, often leading to irritation, redness, and swelling.
 The big toe is the most common location for this condition, but other toes can also become affected.Learn More